ztutlewski/GFXMath/README.md

 ## Binaries

-Compiler-specific binaries, as well as a few other various zipped forms of the project, can be found at the [GoFXMath Sourceforge page.](https://sourceforge.net/projects/gofx/files/)
+Compiler-specific binaries, as well as a few other various zipped forms of the project, can be found in  [this project's releases](https://github.com/ztutlewski/GoFXMath/releases) or at the [GoFXMath Sourceforge page.](https://sourceforge.net/projects/gofx/files/)

 ## Requirements